 What is a ductless heating and cooling system?

-Ductless systems, also know as ductless heat pumps or ductless mini-splits, are highly efficient easily installed primary heating and cooling systems for electrically heated homes.
-They're safe, durable and quiet, and they heat rooms evenly at a fraction of the cost of baseboard, wall and ceiling heat or electric furnaces.
+Ductless systems, also known as ductless heat pumps or ductless mini-splits, are highly efficient easily installed primary heating and cooling systems for electrically heated homes.
+They're safe, durable and quiet; and they heat rooms evenly at a fraction of the cost of baseboard, wall and ceiling heat or electric furnaces.

 Ductless systems utilize heat pump technology to distribute warm or cool air more quietly and efficiently than traditional electric heaters.
-With three main components (outdoor unit, indoor wall-mounted unit, remote control), ductless heat pumps are easily installed by a profressional in less than a day and can reduce your electric heating costs by 25% -50% while keeping you comprtable all year long.
+With three main components (outdoor unit, indoor wall-mounted unit, remote control), ductless heat pumps are easily installed by a professional in less than a day and can reduce your electric heating costs by 25% -50% while keeping you comfortable all year long.